Pain management apps

 Print this page

-Chronic pain is pain that lasts for more than 3 months, and sometimes for years.
-Keeping a pain diary and tracking how your pain affects your daily activities can be a useful way to help you understand what makes your pain worse and what helps to relieve your pain.
-It can also help you describe to your healthcare team how your pain has been affecting you over time.
-This can be done by keeping a paper diary, or more recently with the use of apps for chronic pain.
+• Many apps enable you to track how your pain affects your daily activities, which can be a useful way to help you understand what makes your pain worse and what helps to relieve your pain.
+Having a pain diary can also help you describe to your healthcare team how your pain has been affecting you over time.

-App reviews: pain management apps
+How to use pain management apps safely

 App Features Clinical review